benlipkin/decoding/TUTORIAL.md

 Now, let's check a more involved example.

-## 2. Solve a theorem proving task by running `BeamSearch` line-by-line, backtracking on syntax-errors, and collapsing the final beam with `SelfConsistency`.
+## 2. Solve a theorem proving task by running `TreeSearch` line-by-line, backtracking on syntax-errors, and collapsing the final beam with `SelfConsistency`.

 ```python
 # first, install `nltk` to run this example